The Green Papers: Illinois 2010 Midterm Election

 For Lieutenant Governor: Edward "Ed" Rutledge

-Lieutenant Governor 4 year term, Election Cycle: 2006, 2010.
-Elected on a ticket with (but nominated separately from) the Governor
+Lieutenant Governor 4 year term, Final Election Cycle: 2010.
+Elected on a ticket with (but nominated separately from) the Governor (effective 2011: jointly nominated at the primary election)

 Seat up for election